Polygon-Academy/Decentralized-University/Manuals/How_to_Contribute_to_Decentralized_University.md

-# How to Contribute to Decentralize University
+# How to Contribute to Decentralized University

 TODO (add different types of contributions and how to)